-- 1) Students must formally request permission for off-site fieldwork placements. - 2) Students shall be registered for Psychology 682 (Fieldwork) during all semesters they are working at an agency. - 3) Students shall maintain the standards expected of them by the agency, including attendance at staff meetings, keeping appointments, etc. Conflicts with school/agency expectations should be discussed promptly with the coordinator of the HSU program. - 4) Confidentiality and protection of clients must be maintained. - Should plan on at least one hour per week for individual or triadic supervision or two hours per week of group supervision for every five hours of direct client services they provide. - 6) If permitted by the agency and the client, students should include sessions each semester which are audio and/or video recorded and reviewed during supervision.
+- 1. Students must formally request permission for off-site fieldwork placements. - 2.
+Students shall be registered for Psychology 682 (Fieldwork) during all semesters they are working at an agency. - Students shall maintain the standards expected of them by the agency, including attendance at staff meetings, keeping appointments, etc. Conflicts with school/agency expectations should be discussed promptly with the coordinator of the Cal Poly Humboldt program. - 4.
+Confidentiality and protection of clients must be maintained. - 5.
+Regular weekly meetings with the on-site supervisor should be scheduled.
+Students should plan on at least one hour per week for individual or triadic supervision or two hours per week of group supervision for every five hours of direct client services they provide. - 6.
+If permitted by the agency and the client, students should include sessions each semester which are audio and/or video recorded and reviewed during supervision.